dtsioumas/my-modular-workspace-docs/adrs/ADR-013-HOST_AGNOSTIC_DOTFILES.md

 ## Consequences

 ### Positive

-- New machines (Fedora Atomic base, WSL, cloud builders) can replay the dotfiles without manual edits.
+* New machines (Fedora Atomic base, WSL, cloud builders) can replay the dotfiles without manual edits.
-- Reduces risk of leaking personal paths/emails to public repos.
+* Reduces risk of leaking personal paths/emails to public repos.
-- Simplifies sync/restore: only `.chezmoidata` and host-specific inventories need updates.
+* Simplifies sync/restore: only `.chezmoidata` and host-specific inventories need updates.

 ### Negative

-- Requires initial effort to migrate remaining absolute paths to data-driven templates.
+* Requires initial effort to migrate remaining absolute paths to data-driven templates.
-- More discipline: every new config must pass the “host-agnostic” check before merging.
+* More discipline: every new config must pass the “host-agnostic” check before merging.

 ---

 ## Implementation Plan

 1. **Audit** remaining configs for `/home/mitsio`, `shoshin`, and similar literals.
-Track findings in `docs/dotfiles/MIGRATION_STATUS.md` (to be created if absent).
+Track findings in `docs/dotfiles/MIGRATION_STATUS.md` (create if absent).
 2. **Add linting/CI checks** (optional): e.g., use `rg` in pre-commit to block new commits that contain `/home/mitsio` unless whitelisted.
-3. **Expand `.chezmoidata`** for each domain (plasma, kitty, ansible inventories) so templates never hardcode host details.
-4. **Update playbooks/scripts** to rely on `ansible_user_dir`, `$HOME`, or templated environment files instead of absolute paths.
-5. **Document new hosts**: add sections to the migration plan describing how to extend `.chezmoidata` when Fedora/Windows hosts appear.
+3. **Migrate & enforce**
+   * Convert identified offenders to `.chezmoidata` + templates.
+   * Add a short checklist to `docs/CONTRIBUTING.md` (or equivalent): “No absolute paths, no hostnames, no hardcoded device IDs”.
+   * Add a “known exceptions” list (small, explicit) with TODOs + owner.

 ---

-## Status Tracking
+## Review

-- ✅ Plasma templates now read wallpapers, panel geometry, IconTasks, power settings from `.chezmoidata`.
-- 🔄 Kitty/dotfiles still contain some absolute paths (see TODO).
-Regression issues should be filed whenever a config fails on a new host.

-Review this ADR whenever a new platform is added or when the template-first policy needs adjustment.
+**Next Review:** 2026-03-21
+**Review Criteria:**

+* Any new host added without manual edits?
+* Any regressions (new `/home/mitsio` literals)?
+* Does `.chezmoidata` cover all host knobs we actually need?